 - You can still find some wasps (which you may have seen a lot of this summer), flies and ladybird beetles on sun-warmed building sides.
 But frosts will begin soon - keep your ears tuned for the silence that means the end of most insect activity.

-- Monarch Butterflies have begun to cross into Mexico on their journey to their highland sanctuary, flying as high as 3350 m/11,000 ft. in search of favourable winds.
+- Monarch Butterflies are nearing the border with Mexico on their journey to their highland sanctuary, flying as high as 3350 m/11,000 ft. in search of favourable winds.
+In fact, by the time you read this they may have already begun to cross over.
 We’ll have to wait to see how the population has fared in the face of both recent and longer-term impacts.

 - Those Heath Asters should be finishing up, ending the wildflower season for another year (but not all blooming – stay tuned).

 - Don’t forget about the Orionid meteor shower peaking on the 22nd (see Mid October).